DallanQ/lost_ruins_of_arnak/Manual.md

 In a **four-player game**, do not use the blocking tiles.
 (This page illustrates a three-player game.)

 In a **three-player game**, block 3 (an icon featuring a pair of boots) spaces.
 Mix up the blocking tiles face down and flip over 3 at random.
 Each corresponds to one (an icon featuring a tent) site.
-> a blocking tile that illustrates an ocean wave.
+> icon of a blocking tile that illustrates an ocean wave.
-> a blocking tile that illustrates compass.
+> icon of a blocking tile that illustrates compass.
 Compasses represent time and energy spent exploring the island.
-> a blocking tile that illustrates an ocean wave.
+> icon of a blocking tile that illustrates an ocean wave.
 > a blocking tile illustrating arrowhead.
 Arrowheads represent remnants of weapons you discover.
-> a blocking tile representing Jewel.
-Jewels are mysterious talismans of the bird god Ara-Anu.
-They are hard to find, but often essential for completing your research into the mysteries of Arnak.
+> icon of a blocking tile illustratin a red gem representing Jewel.

 Use the 3 tiles to block the (an icon featuring a pair of boots) space at each of those sites.
 (On the board, place them face down.)
 Return the 2 unused tiles to the box.